Security-Nights/orga/text/xmas.md

 All the best!

-Your (lexicographically ordered) Security Nights Owls Akendo, Hendrik, Martin
+Your (lexicographically ordered) Security Night Owls Akendo, Hendrik, Martin